One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 Turin

-The first capital of the country, Turin is a truly beautiful city packed with things to see and do.
+The first capital of the country, Turin, is a truly beautiful city packed with things to see and do.
 The city is known to Christians around the world as the place where the shroud depicting the face of Jesus is kept.
-Another must-see is the Cathedral of San Lorenzo, an impressive baroque church.
-The Mole Antonelliana is the best place to go for views of the city.

-HOW LONG TO STAY: While you can visit Turin easily on day trips trips from Milan (it’s just one hour away), the city deserves at least 4 full days to take in the main sights and the surroundings.
+HOW LONG TO STAY: While you can visit Turin easily on day trips from Milan (it’s just one hour away), the city deserves at least 4 full days to take in the main sights and the surroundings.

 Genoa and the Italian Riviera

-Genoa is where the largest port in Italy is located, and a good starting point to explore the Riviera Ligure.
+Genoa is the largest port in Italy and a good starting point to explore the Riviera Ligure.
 The Old Town is a UNESCO World Heritage Site.
 A maze of tiny alleys, it’s simply a pleasure to walk around aimlessly.
-The city is also home to an aquarium that strives to promote the respect of marine life.
-You can purchase entry tickets here.

 HOW LONG TO STAY: Spend at least 4 full days in the area to see everything it has to offer.